 - Computer Account Application & UID

 Nearly all visiting faculty and scholars come to the United States on a J-1 visa specially designed for international educational and cultural exchange visitors.
-The visa is granted by U.S. consulates on the basis of a DS-2019 (formerly IAP-66) form provided by WSU or a sponsoring agency.
+The visa is granted by U.S. consulates on the basis of a DS-2019 (formerly IAP-66) form provided by Wright State or a sponsoring agency.

-- If you would like to bring a visiting international scholar to WSU, you need to begin the paperwork at least four months prior to the scholar's anticipated arrival date.
+- If you would like to bring a visiting international scholar to Wright State, you need to begin the paperwork at least four months prior to the scholar's anticipated arrival date.

-URGENT MESSAGE TO SPONSORING WSU FACULTY MEMBERS: Please Note: During length of appointment for your J visa scholar’s appointment at Wright State University, if at any time you are aware of unusual circumstances or controversies involving your scholar - you should bring these concerns to the attention of the WSU/UCIE staff person who created the DS-2019 visa eligibility form for the scholar (see form item #7 in order to identify this WSU contact person).
-Upon receiving your information, your WSU/UCIE contact person will attempt to resolve these problems/concerns.
+URGENT MESSAGE TO SPONSORING WRIGHT STATE FACULTY MEMBERS: During length of appointment for your J visa scholar’s appointment at Wright State University, if at any time you are aware of unusual circumstances or controversies involving your scholar, you should bring these concerns to the attention of the Wright State/UCIE staff person who created the DS-2019 visa eligibility form for the scholar (see form item #7 in order to identify this Wright State contact person).
+Upon receiving your information, your Wright State/UCIE contact person will attempt to resolve these problems/concerns.
 If the person who issued your DS-2019 cannot resolve these problems/concerns satisfactorily, you may request that you be provided with a Dept. of State email address where you can bring your complaint/concern to the attention of the DOS officer in charge of these type concerns.
 The US Dept. of State (DOS) is concerned about any incidents which might bring the J Exchange Visitor program into notoriety or disrepute, including any potential litigation against the EV program.
 Please call the UCIE office phone (937)775-5745 for assistance in making arrangements for this contact/meeting appointment.

 Steps for Wright State Faculty